richardjennings/simple-ops/README.md

 fsslice: <map> configuration of kustomize filterspec's
 deploy: <map> # deploy specifies the per environment configuration for a component
    environment-name: <config> # the configuration is identical to the parent sans deploy
+kustomizations: #<map> of name to Kustomization yaml
+kustomizationPaths: #<list> string any relative directory paths required by kustomize build (copied to tmp build context)
 ```

 The global config ```simple-ops.yml``` is merged with the component config.
 Any defaults specified globally can